ddtberg/ProjectTwo/README.md

 	- Impact: Allows attackers to gain access, and run malicious scripts to allow establish reverse shell.

 **Exploitation**:
 - Brute Force Vulnerabilities:

-            Tools and Processes: Used Hydra to execute a brute force dictionary attack through bash to get the password for Ashton’s account.
+	- Tools and Processes: Used Hydra to execute a brute force dictionary attack through bash to get the password for Ashton’s account.

-            Achievements: The password for Ashton was successfully found using Hydra.
+        - Achievements: The password for Ashton was successfully found using Hydra.
 This gave access to the company_folders/secret_folder, which had a hash of Ryan’s password.
 Reverse engineering the hash gave the password for Ryan’s account and access to Webdav on 192.168.1.105.
-            photos

 - Sensitive Information Disclosure:

-            Tools and Processes:A web browser accessed the apache web server and was able to access the webpage: 192.168.1.105 over HTTP.
+	- Tools and Processes: A web browser accessed the apache web server and was able to access the webpage: 192.168.1.105 over HTTP.
                                There, company_folder was accessible.
 This allows a potential attacker to drill down to unauthorized folders, such as company_folder/ secret_folder.

             Achievements: Using Ashton’s account info, I was able to access unauthorized material when I drilled down to